andravin/spio/README.md

     }
 ```

+### Run Time Compilation

-Spio compiles kernels at run time using libnvrtc and launch them with libcuda.
-Unlike other packages that offer run time compilation, Spio does not rely on the CUDA toolkit.
-We simply use the same NVIDIA libnvrtc and cuda-runtime python packages on which PyTorch already depends.
+Spio compiles kernels at run time using libnvrtc and launches them with libcuda.
+Unlike other packages that offer run time compilation, Spio does not depend on the CUDA toolkit.
+We simply use the same NVIDIA libnvrtc and cuda-runtime Python packages on which PyTorch already depends.
 This minimizes software dependencies and simplifies installation.

+### Kernel Performance Models

 Spio predicts the best kernel configuration for each layer with a performance model trained on thousands of offline benchmarking samples.
 Prediction takes just a few milliseconds, so startup is much faster than other frameworks that use a time consuming auto-tuning step.

+### Integration with torch.compile

 We integrate with `torch.compile` using the `custom_op` interface from PyTorch 2.4.